slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 1. [State Drug Utilization Database](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/index.html) (SDUD) - This data represents covered outpatient drugs paid for by state Medicaid agencies.
 This data will be used to analyze drug prescription trends between the years 2018-2021.

       Navigate to the year of interest and navigate to the last page.
-Select the link 'State Drug Utilization Data 2018' and download the data to your local machine.
+Select the link `State Drug Utilization Data 2018` and download the data to your local machine.

       ![SDUD](./images/SDUD.png)